molnarlin/green_heaven_online_market/README.md

 - I want to add, edit, or remove products so the catalog stays up to date.
 - I want to manage blog posts and moderate user comments to ensure quality content.
 - I want to assist users with account or order issues to provide good customer support.
+- I want to add ratings to products.

 # 4. Typography and color scheme
 ## Typography